ValeraKus/mLOY_Exomes/README.md

 1. Bed file with intervals in a genome (exons) in which coverage will be calculated
 2. Bed file with the same intervals but with the group for each interval in a separate column.
 Groups are created after matching exons on their GC content and are used for coverage normalization.
 3. Bam/Cram Exome sequencing alignment file with index files.
-4. Reference genome (that was used for the alignment) with indexes (.fasta, .fai, and .dict)
+4. Reference genome (the one used for the alignment).

 # Pipeline
 ## 1. Calculate the coverage in each exon from bed file